How to set up?

 .

-Please note that connection details for demo source and target databases provided in the user interface (host transformed_db , port 5432) are valid for internal Docker Compose network.
-In order to access these databases from the host machine, you should use localhost as a hostname and port 5433.
+Connection details for demo source and target databases (host transformed_db , port 5432) are valid inside the internal Docker Compose network.
+To access the databases from the host machine, use localhost and port 5433 .

 |